akkartik/mu/tutorial/index.md

 `read-line-from-keyboard` reads keystrokes from the keyboard until you press the `Enter` (also called `newline`) key, and accumulates them into a _stream_ of bytes.
-The loop then repeatedly reads _code-point-utf8s_ from the stream.
-A code-point-utf8 can consist of multiple bytes, particularly outside of the Latin alphabet and Arabic digits most prevalent in the West.
-Mu doesn't yet support non-Qwerty keyboards, but support for other keyboards should be easy to add.
+The loop then repeatedly reads _code points_ from the stream, and these code points are encoded in a special encoding of Unicode called UTF-8.
+Mu doesn't yet support non-Qwerty keyboards, but support for keyboards in other parts of the world should be easy to add thanks to our support for UTF-8.

 This is a good time to skim the section in the Mu reference on [streams](https://github.com/akkartik/mu/blob/main/mu.md#streams), just to